On this page you will find tasks that you, as a professional, will need to complete before you travel out of the U.S.

-You need to make your reservation(s) with a phone call to the University contracted travel management company, Travel and Transport at 402-486-4111.
-International flights may not be booked through the Travel and Transport Concur website.
+You need to make your reservation(s) with a phone call to the University contracted travel management company, Fox World Travel at 855-694-4287.
+International flights with one destination can be booked through the Concur website.

 Purpose: UNL values the ability to know how and when to assist international travelers when circumstances change, especially during the course of travel.
-Travel and Transport tracks all reservations purchased from their system and can efficiently notify both travelers and the University of potential remedies to dangerous situations, and assist in medical emergency evacuations.
+Fox World Travel tracks all reservations purchased from their system and can efficiently notify both travelers and the University of potential remedies to dangerous situations, and assist in medical emergency evacuations.

-Note: In the event that your trip is 100% paid from another source than UNL and you have no reason to file for travel expense reimbursements upon your return, you are encouraged to use Travel and Transport, but are not required to do so.
+Note: In the event that your trip is 100% paid from another source than UNL and you have no reason to file for travel expense reimbursements upon your return, you are encouraged to use Fox World Travel, but are not required to do so.
 You still need to file a Travel Request (pre-trip authorization).

 Step 3: What else will I need to do?